FYI: 4 and 1/2 years after having published this article I have built another multiband HF radio with some new features and an improved design:

 Here, for the final, is an overview of the receiver board in my 5 band QRP SSB transceiver.
 Thanks for reading!

 First QSOs went very fine on 20 meters where my antenna is tuned to.
 Let’s see what the rig will show the next weeks, I’ll keep you informed.
-Please watch later posts on this blog that will show adaptions and modifications of this rig. 😉
+Please watch later pages on this blog that will show adaptions and modifications of this rig. 😉

 73 de Peter (DK7IH) and thanks for reading!